STAVE CHURCHES IN THE FJORDS

 Grip Stave Church at Grip Island

 To visit Grip Stave Church, you need to go by boat.
-The stave church is believed to be built around year 1300 AD, and is located on Grip Island on the Atlantic Coast, 14 kilometer north west of Kristiansund in Møre og Romsdal.
+The stave church is believed to be built around year 1300 AD, and is located on the Grip Island on the Atlantic Coast, 14 kilometer north west of Kristiansund in Møre og Romsdal.
 The stave church is placed on the highest point in the middle of the island, and it is protected from the storms by the surrounding houses.

 The altarpiece was donated by Princess Elisabeth of the Netherlands after being rescued by Norwegian sailors during a violent storm in 1515 AD.